 Hanlon once worked for the U.S. Forest Service and co-founded a YIMBY-type group called California Renters Legal Advocacy and Education Fund, which sued cities that may have violated state housing law.
 In his mid-thirties, outspoken, tall, and shaggy-haired, Hanlon, who aspires to someday work at a natural wine bar, was a visible YIMBY presence in the Bay Area, and was hyper-educated, receiving master’s degrees from George Mason University and Northwestern University.
-Hanlon, who, like Wiener, had the kind of top-drawer background that matched well with his Big Tech suitors, became the president and chief executive officer of California YIMBY.
-Nat Friedman took the role of chairman, and Rosen became secretary treasurer.
+Hanlon, like Wiener, had the kind of top-drawer background that matched well with his Big Tech suitors.
+He was inserted as the president and chief executive officer of California YIMBY, and Rosen became secretary treasurer.
+Nat Friedman took the role of chairman.

 Immediately, other tech executives sent checks to California YIMBY, including Yelp CEO Jeremy Stoppelman, tech investor Jared Friedman, and Stripe executive Cristina Cordova.
-Since California YIMBY is a non-profit, it doesn’t have to disclose the names of donors, and the organization seems intent on staying non-transparent — Hanlon is known to keep mum on exactly who is giving what.
-But within the first year, California YIMBY had reportedly raised $500,000 from Big Tech.
-Hanlon was also eyeing Big Real Estate for cash.
+Yet since California YIMBY is a non-profit, it doesn’t have to disclose the names of donors, making it difficult to know who else has contributed.
+And the organization seems intent on staying non-transparent — Hanlon tries to keep mum on exactly who is giving what.

-“I am certainly willing to accept money from developers,” he told The Real Deal, a real estate news site, “it’s just that I’ve gotten a much better reception from tech leaders than from real estate people.”
+“I am certainly willing to accept money from developers,” he told real estate news site, “it’s just that I’ve gotten a much better reception from tech leaders than from real estate people.”